Renewable cooking equipment in India

 How does it work?

 Organic waste (mainly cow droppings) is converted in an underground bio-digester into methane gas for cooking.
 About 2 cows are needed to provide an average household with sufficient gas for daily cooking.
 This clean way of cooking replaces the traditional way of using an open fire.
 Using biogas is comparable to cooking on normal gas in terms of convenience and air quality.
 The only difference is that biogas is a 100% renewable energy!

-How will we know it's working?
+How do we know it's working?

 The project is already working well, with ambition to do lots more.
 Since 2009, the project has given 12,000 families access to biogas and saved 436,837 trees and 203,000 tonnes of CO2.

 No actions yet